-Eric Boggs is a web developer for Rockfish.
+Eric Boggs is a freelance web developer.
 He spends most of his time developing user interfaces and thinking about how people interact with websites.
 He is a Marine Corps veteran and is a co-founder of A Voice for the Innocent, a local non-profit.
 When he's not working, you can find him growing out his beard and hanging out with his dog.

 John Back is a web developer based in Cincinnati, OH.
 He currently works as lead engineer for Casamatic.
 John is active in the startup community.
 John enjoys living in downtown Cincinnati, competitive kickball, and being a vegetarian.